jpellman/wiki.libjpel.so/Memory.rst

 * Retroactive Interference: When new memories prevent the retrieval of old memories (i.e., overwriting).

+  * Example: Learning key-value pairings with one set of keys/values, and then learning another set with the same keys but different values afterwards.
+When tested for the recall of the initial key-value pairs, participants have harder time recalling values when presented with a key.

 Working vs Short-term vs Long-term Memory
 -----------------------------------------